 If you’ve played Little Nightmares then you’ll know its story arguably poses more questions than it definitively answers.
-It’s what made it so intriguing.
+It’s partly what made it so intriguing.
 Now we have the first chapter of its three-part DLC, The Depths.
 Running parallel to Six’s story, this time players will control a young lad known as the Runaway Kid.

-The Depths does very little to distinguish itself from the main story from a mechanical standpoint.
+The Depths does very little to distinguish itself from the main game from a mechanical standpoint.
 Six and the Kid feel exactly the same to play and the only real difference between them is that he has a torch instead of a lighter.
 Let’s be honest the source of your light is hardly a game-changing feature.
 Yes, it provides a more constant beam compared to the flickering of the lighter but the truth is, you simply don’t need to use it.

 The pacing is a little different though, for better and worse.
 The horrific member of the Maw you come up against in this chapter is known as the Granny.
 She looks exactly how you’d imagine a monstrous old lady with a penchant for lurking underwater to look.
 Wrinkly and terrifying, basically.
 You won’t be setting your eyes on her properly for a while though.
-Unlike the main story, The Depths doesn’t shove the monsters in your face immediately.
+Unlike Six’s story, The Depths doesn’t shove the monsters in your face immediately.

 You see, the Granny spends a lot of time underwater, like some geriatric version of Jaws.
 She stalks you beneath the surface and drags you to a watery grave with her bony hand.
 And that’s pretty much all you get for the early moments of the chapter with a few more glimpses offered as the story progresses.
 This makes her much creepier than her fellow Maw members and builds a good amount of tension for a while.
 Something that can easily murder you is always more terrifying when don’t truly know what you’re up against.